SKrotkih/swift-googlesignin/README.md

       }
    }

-- when the user signed in successfully then you can handle it:
+- subscribe on the User sign in result action:

    SwiftGoogleSignIn.session.user?
       .receive(on: RunLoop.main)